 It is a day like any other in the small town of Hamlin, California.
 TV signals then suddenly tv signals turn to static.
 When broadcasts resume, it is learnt that New York City has been hit by a nuclear strike.
 With her husband away on a business trip and no longer able to be contacted, housewife Carol Weatherly determines to keep her family – teenage daughter Mary Liz and her two sons Brad and Scottie – together through whatever happens next.
 For a time, life continues fairly much as before, but around them food and petrol supplies soon grow scarce and social disorder increases.
 Fallout begins to affect the town and soon deaths increase beyond the manpower to bury them.

 Testament was one of amid a spate of grimly real nuclear holocaust films that came out in the mid-1980s, parallel with Ronald Reagan’s massive re-escalation of the nuclear arms race.
-Others included the likes of Special Bulletin (tv, 1983), WarGames (1983), Countdown to Looking Glass (1984) and further afield British ventures like Threads (tv, 1984), When the Wind Blows (1986) and Rules of Engagement (tv, 1989), the Russian Letters from a Dead Man (1986) and Barefoot Gen (1983), a shattering Japanese anime about Hiroshima.
+Others included the likes of Special Bulletin (tv, 1983), WarGames (1983), Countdown to Looking Glass (1984) and further afield British ventures like Threads (tv, 1984), When the Wind Blows (1986) and Rules of Engagement (tv, 1989), the French Malevil (1981), the Russian Letters from a Dead Man (1986) and Barefoot Gen (1983), a shattering Japanese anime about Hiroshima.

 Testament also came out the same year as The Day After (1983) and it is impossible not to compare the two films.
 Both came out at the same time and both offered a similar ‘everyday’ treatment of nuclear war.
 Both were originally made as tv movies but both ended up being released to theatres.
 With The Day After, sponsors and advertisers began to panic when they heard in advance about the film’s no-holds-barred, grimly real presentation of nuclear war.
 The film was eventually aired but outside of America was released to theatres.